 The current findings of P. pluvialis causing disease on hemlock and Douglas fir range from the north of west Scotland (Ross-shire), Wales and down to southwest England (Cornwall).
 This confirms that a suitable climate for the pathogen to establish and cause disease is present throughout much of the PRA area.
-Phytophthora pluvialis could potentially become established throughout the ranges of its known hosts in Britain (principally Douglas fir and western hemlock) which are found in woodlands, forest, parklands and gardens (National Forest Inventory http://www.forestry.gov.uk/forestry/infd-8eyjwf.
+Phytophthora pluvialis could potentially become established throughout the ranges of its known hosts in Britain (principally Douglas fir and western hemlock) which are found in woodlands, forest, parklands and gardens (see National Forest Inventory12).
 Environmental conditions in the west of the UK are predicted to be most favourable to P. pluvialis for both establishment and spread (see Section 11).